mynameiswilson/sbdm/_posts/2021-08-18-meeting-notes.md

 - Back in the school.
 "Everything feels sustainable" - Ms. Case
 - Back to School Bash outside was a success.
 A number of families have never seen the inside of the school, which is sad, but we'll make due.
 - With only two weeks to implement Safe at School policies, Ms. Case is happy to report that students are following procedures and that teachers have done a great job getting ready.
-- Welcome Tina Marstettler - our new Assistant Principal!
+- Welcome Tina Marsteller - our new Assistant Principal!

 ### Committee Reports ###